MUK@OWA

 For MUK, this represents a genuine process of change, which is not just a matter of moving to a new location, but also of further developing its self-image as a university.
 This transition towards a campus where teaching, learning and living converge will have a lasting impact on the daily life of the MUK community.

-Over the next few months, a spatial function concept will be developed — a kind of 'blueprint in words' for the future location.
-Future users are actively involved in a large-scale internal participation process, enabling their expertise, requirements and working methods to be incorporated directly.
+A space and function programme ('blueprint in words') is to be developed in the near future.
+Future users are actively involved in a large-scale participation process, enabling their expertise, requirements and working methods to be incorporated directly.
 This will provide a clear picture of how teaching, learning, rehearsals, work, and cooperation can function on the new campus.